Wafaa-Almadhoun/operation-and-manufacture-motor-encoder/README.md

 ## Introduction
-This project is to operating and manufacture motor encoder for BLCD scooter Hub Motor Kit, 48V 350W Wheel 8 in for calculate pulses per revolution وTo help determine the location of the robot and with additional sensors .
+This project is to operating and manufacture motor encoder for BLCD scooter Hub Motor Kit, 48V 350W Wheel 8 in for calculate pulses per revolution وTo help determine the location of the robot and with additional sensors , click  [here](https://www.heidenhain.us/resources-and-news/types-of-encoders-and-applications/#:~:text=%20The%20Most%20Common%20Types%20of%20Encoders%20,counterpart%2C%20angle%20encoders%20measure%20rotation.%20These%2C...%20More%20) to know more about different types of encoders and their applications .

  ,We will cover several topics : 👍
  1. single channel optical encoder .
  2. servo motor rotate 90 degrees and back to 0 degree after 3 sec .